MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 ### Where does we cannot use *Event.preventDefault()* and some alternatives for it.

 Okay, now you know how to use `.preventDefault()` practically.
-But hold on, can we use it anywhere we want to stop default behaior?
+But hold on, can we use it anywhere we want to stop default behaiors of an event?

 Actually we couldn't!